jumpnow/jumpnowtek-site/_posts/2020-03-15-Raspberry-Pi-4-64bit-Systems-with-Yocto.md

 You will be prompted to change the password on first login.

-All systems are setup to use a serial console.
-For the RPi's that have it, a dhcp client will run on the ethernet interface and there is an ssh server running.
+A dhcp client will run on the ethernet interface and an ssh server is running.

-**Note:** There is a custom firewall rule that will lock your IP out for 1 minute if you fail to login with ssh after 3 attempts.
+**Note:** There is a firewall rule that will lock out your IP for 2 minutes after 5 failed logins.

 ### System Info